The ultimate family travel hack: An international house swap (with kids)

 The fun part about house swapping is living like a local.
 Exploring new neighbourhoods, local playgrounds and coffee shops.

-Bye-bye to overpriced tourist-trap locations.
+Bye-bye to overpriced tourist-traps.

 Snow covered street in Denver Colorado